DuPAL-PAL-DUmper/DuPAL_Board/README.md

 ## TODO

-Create a new version with some more resistors and an additional 74HC166 to support PAL20L10 chips...
+* New version with additional 74HCT166 to support PAL20L10 chips...